berTrindade/node-release-poc/WORKFLOW_FIXES.md

 - ✅ Have proper permissions to create releases
 - ✅ Be able to push tags and update files (semantic-release)
 - ✅ Create GitHub Releases with artifacts
+- ✅ Successfully install dependencies with `npm ci`
+- ✅ Use cached dependencies for faster builds